helidon-io/helidon-examples/examples/imperative/data-jdbc/postgres/README.md

 The named client participates in `Tx.transaction`. `PokemonService` wraps each type lookup and its corresponding insert or update in one local transaction.

-## Prerequisites

-To build and run the example, you need:

-- A JDK
-- Maven
-- A running PostgreSQL database

-You can use an existing database or start the optional Docker container described below.
-Docker is also required to run the database-backed tests.

 ## Database Configuration